 All orders to purchase Shares directly from the Funds must be placed for one or more Creation Units and in the manner and by the time set forth in the Participant Agreement and/or applicable order form.
 The order cut-off time for orders to purchase Creation Units is 4:00 p.m.
-Eastern time, which time may be modified by each Fund from time-to-time by amendment to the Participant Agreement and/or applicable order form.
-The date on which an order to purchase Creation Units (or an order to redeem Creation Units, as set forth below) is received and accepted is referred to as the "Order Placement Date."
+Eastern time, which may be modified by each Fund from time-to-time by amendment to the Participant Agreement and/or applicable order form.
+In the case of custom orders, the order must be received by the Distributor no later than 3:00p.m.
+Eastern time or such earlier time as may be designated by the Fund and disclosed to Authorized Participants.
+The date on which an order to purchase Creation Units, as set forth below) is received and accepted is referred to as the "Order Placement Date."